norrisng/checkli.st/README.md

 ## Contributing Checklists
 If you have any aircraft that aren't included here, you can simply make a checklist file for it, and attach the file to an issue.
 If you cannot create a checklist yourself, you are also able to request a checklist be made, by creating an issue.

+If there is an error in a checklist, or you have a suggested alteration to a checklist, please either make a merge request with the fix, or create an issue.